Kong/docs.konghq.com/app/konnect/configure/servicehub/manage-services.md

 1. Select a runtime group.

-    Choose a group to limit this version to a specific group of runtime instances.
+    Choose a group to deploy this version to a specific group of runtime instances.
 This determines which entities and runtimes the Service version has access to, and who has access to this version.

     {:.note}
-    > **Note:** Applications can only be registered against Services in the default runtime group, so if you plan on using [application registration](/konnect/dev-portal/applications/application-overview),
+    > **Note:** Application registration is only available for Services in the default runtime group, so if you plan on enabling [application registration](/konnect/dev-portal/applications/application-overview),
     choose `default` in this step.